labex-labs/open-source-labs/rust/rust-book/lab-ch07-05-separating-modules-into-different-files/step1.md

 Listing 7-22: Definitions inside the `front_of_house` module in `src/front_of_house.rs`

 Note that you only need to load a file using a `mod` declaration _once_ in your module tree.
-Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you've put the `mod` statement), other files in your project should refer to the loaded file's code using a path to where it was declared, as covered in "Paths for Referring to an Item in the Module Tree" on page XX.
+Once the compiler knows the file is part of the project (and knows where in the module tree the code resides because of where you've put the `mod` statement), other files in your project should refer to the loaded file's code using a path to where it was declared, as covered in "Paths for Referring to an Item in the Module Tree".
 In other words, `mod` is _not_ an "include" operation that you may have seen in other programming languages.

 Next, we'll extract the `hosting` module to its own file.
 The process is a bit different because `hosting` is a child module of `front_of_house`, not of the root module.
 We'll place the file for `hosting` in a new directory that will be named for its ancestors in the module tree, in this case _src/front_of_house_.